Training Transitive and Commutative Multimodal Transformers with LoReTTa: Abstract

 \section{Abstract}

-Collecting a multimodal dataset with two paired modalities $A$ and $B$ or $B$ and $C$ is difficult in practice.
-Obtaining a dataset with three aligned modalities $A$, $B$, and $C$ is even more challenging.
-For example, some public medical datasets have only genetic sequences and microscopic images for one patient, and only genetic sequences and radiological images for another – but no dataset includes both microscopic and radiological images for the same patient.
-This makes it difficult to integrate and combine all modalities into a large pre-trained neural network.
+Training multimodal foundation models is challenging due to the limited availability of multimodal datasets.
+While many public datasets pair images with text, few combine images with audio or text with audio.
+Even rarer are datasets that align all three modalities at once.
+Critical domains such as healthcare, infrastructure, or transportation are particularly affected by missing modalities.
+This makes it difficult to integrate all modalities into a large pre-trained neural network that can be used out-of-the-box or fine-tuned for different downstream tasks.
 We introduce LoReTTa (\textbf{L}inking m\textbf{O}dalities with a t\textbf{R}ansitive and commutativ\textbf{E} pre-\textbf{T}raining s\textbf{T}r\textbf{A}tegy) to address this understudied problem.
-Our self-supervised framework combines causal masked modeling with the rules of commutativity and transitivity to transition within and between different modalities.
-Thus, it can model the relation $A \rightarrow C$ with $A \rightarrow B \rightarrow C$.
-Given a dataset containing only the disjoint combinations $(A, B)$ and $(B, C)$, we show that a transformer pre-trained with LoReTTa can handle any modality combination at inference time, including the never-seen pair $(A, C)$ and the triplet $(A, B, C)$.
-We evaluate our approach on a multimodal dataset derived from MNIST containing speech, vision, and language, as well as a real-world medical dataset containing mRNA, miRNA, and RPPA samples from TCGA.
-Compared to traditional pre-training methods, we observe up to a 100-point reduction in perplexity for autoregressive generation tasks and up to a 15\% improvement in classification accuracy for previously unseen modality pairs during the pre-training phase.
+Our self-supervised framework unifies causal modeling and masked modeling with the rules of commutativity and transitivity.
+This allows us to transition within and between modalities.
+As a result, our pre-trained models are better at exploring the true underlying joint probability distribution.
+Given a dataset containing only the disjoint combinations $(A, B)$ and $(B, C)$, LoReTTa can model the relation $A \leftrightarrow C$ with $A \leftrightarrow B \leftrightarrow C$.
+In particular, we show that a transformer pre-trained with LoReTTa can handle any mixture of modalities at inference time, including the never-seen pair $(A, C)$ and the triplet $(A, B, C)$.
+We extensively evaluate our approach on a synthetic, medical, and reinforcement learning dataset.
+Across different domains, our universal multimodal transformer consistently outperforms strong baselines such as GPT, BERT, and CLIP on tasks involving the missing modality tuple.